datadaveshin/event-organizer/notes.md

   const eventObj1 = new Event("KLOS Golden Gala", "An Evening with hollywood vampires");
   console.log("eventObj1:", eventObj1);
   ```
 - Test by opening developer tools and checking contents of eventObj1
 - Commit

+# Step 5
+- Add additional objects according to instructions
+- Add some tests
+- Check in console in the developer tools
+- Commit